ChenToaff/CustomCarusel/Readme.md

 # Extras:

 <img src="readme files/CustomCarousel.gif" />
-The extras.css is used to create an hover affect.
+The extra.css is used to create an hover affect.
 <br>
 it should be used with "CustomCarousel-footer":